improbable-eng/go-httpwares/README.md

 These are meant as excellent companions for interceptors of [`github.com/grpc-ecosystem/go-grpc-middleware`](https://github.com/grpc-ecosystem/go-grpc-middleware) making it easy to build combined gRPC/HTTP Golang servers.

+For generic tripperware and middleware functions, see this package [documentation](DOC.md).
+For functionality wares, see their relevant docs.

 ## Why?

 Having a consistent set of inbound and outbound handlers make it easy to log, trace, auth and debug your handlers.